Caroline Fiot appointed cellar master at Ruinart

 Optimization of blending process

-Maison Ruinart thus summarizes the spirit of this appointment, through the voice of its president Frédéric Dufour: “Caroline Fiot embodies the future of our house, combining rare mastery of the art of Champagne with a unique ability to understand the world of tomorrow.”
+Maison Ruinart summarizes the spirit of this appointment, through the voice of its president Frédéric Dufour: “Caroline Fiot embodies the future of our house, combining a rare mastery of the art of Champagne with a unique ability to understand the world of tomorrow.”

 • Holistic approach to the creation of cuvées: from the vineyard to the glass, every detail matters;